 In recent years, more than \$85 million has been invested in the infrastructure of our Campus of a Thousand Oaks to ensure that students have access to state-of-the-art facilities.
-The College offers engaging educational opportunities in 14 undergraduate programs with 53 options (including 21 teaching endorsements), 28 minors and certificates, 19 preprofessional programs, 11 online programs, and 2 online master's degrees in education and organizational management.
+The College offers engaging educational opportunities in 14 undergraduate programs with 50 options (including 20 teaching endorsements), 28 minors, 18 pre-professional programs, nine online programs, and two online master's degrees in education and organizational management.
 With more than 45 clubs, organizations, music ensembles, theatre productions, intramurals and athletic teams, there are a variety of ways to be actively involved in campus life.